cmincu/bookstore/README.md

 Bookstore application
 ======================

 Simple SpringBoot application that manage list of books in a library.
-Data is stored into H2 in memory database.
+Data is stored into H2 in memory database by default or MariaDB docker instance.

 Assure you have Java 11 and Maven installed.